avsaase/jiff-chrono-conversions/README.md

 they are enabled by default.

 Once `jiff` reaches `1.0` support for this version can be added to this crate.

+## Error handling

+To keep the error handling as simple as possible, all fallible conversions in this crate return the same [`Error`](https://docs.rs/jiff-chrono-conversions/latest/jiff_chrono_conversions/struct.Error.html) type.
+This is because `chrono` does not consistently use `Result` for its fallible operations and not all possible errors in the conversions compose cleanly.
+If a conversion failed because of an underlying `chrono` or `jiff` error you can inspect the underlying cause via [`std::error::Error::source`](https://docs.rs/jiff-chrono-conversions/latest/jiff-chrono-conversions/https://doc.rust-lang.org/1.97.1/core/error/trait.Error.html#method.source).
+Otherwise, the error message will describe the failure reason in a human-readable way.

 ## Limitations